skip to main content

 January 30, 2021

 Recorded Wednesday, January 27, 2021.
-Our guest today is a local nurse, homebirth mom and friend, Alicia Randall!
+Our guest today is Alicia Randall, a local nurse, homebirth mom, and friend!

-Alicia grew up an Army Brat, then served as a combat medic for the US Army, providing medical treatment for wounded soldiers during 2 Iraq tours in 2006 and 2010.
-She met her husband, also a veteran, while serving in the army in Iraq and they married in 2009.
+Alicia grew up an Army brat and later served as a combat medic in the U.S. Army, providing medical care for wounded soldiers during two tours in Iraq (2006 and 2010).
+She met her husband, also a veteran, while serving in Iraq, and they married in 2009.

 #48 Pregnancy & COVID-19 with Viveka Prakash-Zawisza, MD